 These decoding techniques can be adopted to design reduced-complexity OSD algorithms in particular for short BCH codes in ultra-reliable and low-latency communications.
-For example, considering the hard techniques introduced in Section \ref{sec::HDdistech}, HISR and HGSR can be served as the stopping rule (SR) to terminate decoding early, and the HDR can be served as the TEP discarding rule (DR) to further improve the decoding efficiency.
-Applying the soft techniques introduced in Section \ref{Sec::SoftTech}, the soft-technique decoder can be designed, where the SISR and SGSR can be served as SRs and the SDR can be served as a DR. Compared to hard techniques, soft techniques exhibit better error performance however with a slightly increased overhead due to the calculation of WHD distribution.
+For example, considering the hard techniques introduced in Section \ref{sec::HDdistech}, HISR and HGSR can serve as the stopping rule (SR) to terminate decoding early, and the HDR can serve as the TEP discarding rule (DR) to further improve the decoding efficiency.
+Applying the soft techniques introduced in Section \ref{Sec::SoftTech}, the soft-technique decoder can be designed, where the SISR and SGSR can serve as SRs and the SDR can serve as a DR. Compared to hard techniques, soft techniques exhibit better error performance however with a slightly increased overhead due to the calculation of WHD distribution.
 All techniques proposed in this paper can be easily combined with other OSD techniques and approaches to further reduce the decoding complexity.

 \appendices